 Neither is wrong – they’re just different.

 So yes, just as our measures of success look different, how we structure our days for success will also vary.

 However, I believe that there are some things in common.

 For the sake of having a starting point, let’s agree that success is showing up in your life (career, relationships, physical activity, etc.) in the most biologically effective way possible (i.e., you are healthy in every sense of the word).

 So, how would you organize your day for success?

 1. Wake up without an alarm if possible (see also #7).

-The Web is full of resources for these – just don’t go looking for them first thing in the morning!
-Are you an early bird?
-Use this gift of time to work out, meal prep, read, etc.
+The Web is full of resources for these – just don’t look for them first thing in the morning!

 3. Create time blocks (see also #5).